cconroy11/fibonacciLaravel/README.md

-## Laravel Fibonnoci
+## Laravel Fibonacci

-Using laravel and Vue js created a form that allows you to print out fibonnoci to the nth number.
+Using laravel and Vue js created a form that allows you to print out fibonacci to the nth number.

 ## How to Run